 Cathy’s musical adventures took her into New York City to play in venues such as “The Bitter End” and “The Sidewalk Café” In 2010, she released her third album, “Live at the Sidewalk Café”, which included live footage from her “Sidewalk” gig along with the studio versions of two of her food songs “Sashimi” and “Peanut Butter.”
 “Peanut Butter” became a music video in June 2013 literally immediately right before her imminent move from New Jersey to Florida.

 After moving from Central New Jersey to Central Florida, Keyboard Cathy regrouped and found new places to play and new fans that identified with her unique style of music.
 You never know when she will be in the northeast for an impromptu performance.
-These days, you can find her at Sacred Grounds Coffee House in Tampa on most Monday nights jamming and kicking off the evening of entertainment.
+She played regularly at Sacred Grounds Coffee House in Tampa on most Monday nights jamming and kicking off the evening of entertainment.